 Download the correct package

-Start from the Ryubing Canary release source and choose the build for your operating system.
-Do not use repacked installers or pages that bundle copyrighted files.
+Start from the trusted Ryubing Canary release source, choose the package for your operating system, and do not use repacked installers, APK mirrors or pages that bundle setup files.

 Setup guide